How To Wedge Clay A Beginner’s Guide With A Step By Step Video

 Have The Right Surface To Wedge On

 Because clay is sticky, you need to wedge on a surface that your clay won’t easily stick to.
-There are different surfaces you can choose from to wedge on like Masonite, Concrete, Granite, and the most common being Plaster, Plywood, and Plywood covered in canvas.
+There are different surfaces you can choose to wedge on, like Masonite, Concrete, Granite, and the most common: Plaster, Plywood, and Plywood covered in canvas.
 These are all good options.
-I’m wedging on a 24 x 24-inch (61cm) piece of plywood the guy at the hardware store cut for me.
+I’m wedging on a 24 x 24-inch (61cm) piece of plywood that the guy at the hardware store cut for me.

 Always Weigh Out Your Clay

-Weighing your clay is a good habit to get into because it’s helpful to know how much clay you need for the items you are making.
+Weighing your clay is a good habit to get into because it helps you know how much clay you need for the items you are making.

 When learning how to wedge, you should start with one to three pounds (.50 to 1.4 kg) of clay.
-A scale is an important part of playing with clay especially being a new potter, you need to know how much clay is needed to make different items or to make a few of the same size items.
+A scale is an important part of working with clay, especially as a new potter; you need to know how much clay is needed to make different items or a few of the same size.

 You don’t want your clay balls to be too small or too large.
 For now, at least 1 pound (.50kg) or whatever amount fits most comfortably in your hands will be fine until you get the hang of it.